esciencecenter-digital-skills/workshop-metadata/ds-geospatial-python/tweets.md

 using real-life geo-datasets and satellite images. [link]

 4.
-Explore the world of vector data and geospatial raster during our Geospatial Python workshop on [date].
+Explore the world of vector data and geospatial rasters during our Geospatial Python workshop on [date].
 We will teach you how to use various Python tool for geospatial data analysis using real-world examples: [link]